 An examination of the philosophy, qualifications, principles, techniques and procedures in personal and group counseling as they apply to the field of Christian education.
 Problems confronted in the different stages of development and in the varied educational agencies of the local church and how best to meet them through counseling.
 Emphasis is placed on the Christian educator as a counselor and group leader.
 The course includes the workshop method of procedure.
-Elective, spring semester.
-2 hours.
-Offered 1969-70: 1970-71.
+Prerequisite: two years of Seminary study.
+Differed 1969-70; 1970-71.